nsofnetworks/terraform-provider-pfptmeta/docs/resources/user.md

 - **description** (String)
 - **enabled** (Boolean)
 - **phone** (String)
-- **tags** (Map of String) Key/value attributes to be used for combining elements together into Smart Groups, and placed as targets or sources in Policies
+- **tags** (Map of String) Key/value attributes for combining elements together into Smart Groups, and placed as targets or sources in Policies

 ### Read-Only